Disclaimer: Me no own Community. Me stupid.

-"You're doing that thing with your lips again," Abed's eyes narrow searchingly.
+"You're doing that thing with your lips again."
+Abed's eyes narrow searchingly.
 "Are you upset?
 Did I say something wrong?"

-She sighs, "Women don't like to be told how long it's been since they've been out with a guy, Abed."
+"FYI.
+Women don't like to be told how long it's been since they've been out with a guy, Abed."

 "But you asked me."